Page Titles and Metadata

 Advanced Metadata Usage

-Beyond the basics, frontmatter allows for a more detailed and complex array of metadata to better describe and categorize your content.
-This is particularly useful for SEO purposes and when your content is fetched through API calls, ensuring that all necessary information is available for rendering on your website or application.
-Consider the following enhanced metadata example:
+Beyond the basics, frontmatter supports a detailed and complex array of metadata to better describe and categorize your content.
+This is particularly useful for SEO purposes and when your content is fetched via API calls, ensuring that all necessary information is available for rendering on your website or application.

 ---